ezsystems/commerce-documentation/docs/api/field_type_reference/specificationstype.md

 # SpecificationsType

-The FieldType is used to store a structured list of attributes for products:
+The Field Type stores a structured list of attributes for products:

 ![](../img/additional_ez_fieldtypes_10.png)

+!!! caution "Field naming"

+    A Field of the SpecificationsType must have `ses_specifications` as its Field identifier.

-The data is stored in json format.
+The data is stored in JSON format.

 ``` json
 [